SafeMoon (SAFEMOON) Hits 24 Hour Volume of $3.15

-SafeMoon (SAFEMOON) traded flat against the US dollar during the one day period ending at 20:00 PM Eastern on August 13th.
-SafeMoon has a total market capitalization of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last day.
-One SafeMoon token can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Over the last week, SafeMoon has traded flat against the US dollar.
+SafeMoon (SAFEMOON) traded flat against the US dollar during the 1 day period ending at 0:00 AM Eastern on August 15th.
+In the last week, SafeMoon has traded flat against the US dollar.
+One SafeMoon token can currently be purchased for $0.0000 or 0.00000000 BTC on popular exchanges.
+SafeMoon has a market capitalization of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.